France Flag

 France

-Please see below for a summary of payment terms in France and the various industries across which payment term legislation appears.
-You can also download a summary of all French payment terms by clicking the button below.
+Please scroll down for a summary of payment terms in France and the various industries across which payment term legislation appears.

 Please click here to view payment terms for the European Union.